kweingart08/Jolly-Roger-Blackjack/README.md

 ### Unsolved Problems

 ## Link to Live Site
-  Below is the link to the live site so you can play the game!
+  Here is the link to the live site so you can play the game!
   [https://kweingart08.github.io/]